Last Updated January 2025

 Key Points:

-• Robinhood continues to work with regulators and policymakers on a path forward.
+• Robinhood is committed to complying with all applicable state and federal regulations and continues to collaborate with regulators and policymakers to establish a clear path forward.

 Resources